 Upon completing the Molecular Basis of Life and Disease, students should be able to:

-- Recognize the molecular and genetic basis of life and disease.
+- Recognize the underlying molecular, biochemical and genetic mechanisms responsible for life and disease.

 - Recall the properties of the human genome and how its complexity may be analyzed.

-- Citing specific examples, explain how genetic defects result in human diseases.
+- Cite specific examples and explain how genetic defects result in human diseases.